Broumov: Sights

 Broumov has preserved historical centre similar to Silesian towns with a large rectangular market square with two parallel main streets running from both sides of the square and converging at both gates located on the opposite sides of the town.
 Throughout the perimeter of the old town are preserved fragments of town walls.
 The town hall on the square was originally from the 13th century and one of the oldest in Bohemia.
 Its current appearance is a result of many reconstructions, the last are from 1839 and 1994.
 In the historic centre there are many valuable burghers' houses, originally in the Gothic style and rebuilt in 16th, 18th and 19th centuries.

 The Benedictine Monastery of Saint Wenceslaus from the early 14th century was rebuilt in Baroque style to plans by Christoph Dientzenhofer, continued by his son, Kilian Ignaz Dientzenhofer in 1728–1738.
 Today the monastery houses the regional museum.
 The monastery garden is also accessible.
 The Church of Saint Adalbert in the monastery complex dates from 1357 and was baroque rebuilt in 1684–1694.
 For its value, the monastery is protected as a national cultural monument.

 Besides the monastery church, there are four other significant churches in the town.
 The rarest is the wooden Church of the Virgin Mary, which is a national cultural monument.
 This cemetery church was founded at the latest in the early 13th century.
 It was rebuilt in 1450 or 1459 after it was burnt down by the Hussites, and repaired in 1779.
 It is one of the oldest wooden sacral buildings in central Europe.
 The church is exceptional not only for its age, but also for its construction technique.
 It does not contain any nails and is formed by half-timbered structure made of massive oak beams.
 It includes a gallery with Renaissance and Empire tombstones.

 The Church of Saint Wenceslaus was built in 1728–1729 according to the design made by K. I. Dientzenhofer.
 It replaced an old wooden Protestant church, abolished in 1618.
-The church it the third building in the town protected as a national cultural monument.
+The church is the third building in the town protected as a national cultural monument.

 The Church of Saint Peter and Paul was first mentioned in 1258.
 The church was replaced by a stone building in the 14th century and it rebuilt in Baroque style in 1679–1680.
 The tower was added in 1682.

 The Church of the Holy Spirit was first mentioned in the 14th century.
 The originally wooden church was replaced in 1689 by the current stone building.